Marcnuth/AnomalyDetection/README.md

 This repo aims for rewriting twitter's Anomaly Detection algorithms in Python, and providing same functions for user.

 ## Install

 ```
 pip3 install tad
 ```
 ## Requirement

-1. The data should have the Index which is a datetime type.
+1.The data should have the Index which is a datetime type.
 Single series is processed so only pass single numeric series at a time.
-2. Plotting function is based on matplotlib, the plot is retured in the results if user wants to change any appearnaces etc.
+2.Plotting function is based on matplotlib, the plot is retured in the results if user wants to change any appearnaces etc.

 ## Usage